rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

           * install several packages, make sure they appear in list
       	  * remove one package, make sure it doesn't appear in list and other packages do

+8. Use workcache
+      * test case:
+          * run "rustpkg build foo" twice, check timestamps to make sure foo isn't built again the second time

+8. Track dependencies between Rust packages
+      * test case:
+          * two packages, A and B; A depends on B with ```extern mod```; building A automatically builds B

+8. Extend pkg IDs to specify version explicitly
+      * test case:
+           * have two versions of package A, A 0.1 and A 0.2; installing A#0.1 doesn't install 0.2, does install 0.1

 8. Finish implementing all other commands
        * do, info, prefer, test, uninstall, unprefer

+8. (wishlist) Track non-Rust dependencies
+       * test case:
+           * allow packages to declare their non-Rust dependencies; add a rustpkg command to print them all out